Design Reporting Services Paginated Reports with Report Designer (SSRS)

 |2||Less severe build issues that change report layout in significantly.|

 |3||Minor build issues that change the report layout in minor ways that might not be noticeable.|

 |4||Used only for publishing warnings.|

-When you attempt to preview or deploy a report that contains report items new in SQL Server 2016 Reporting Services (SSRS), those report items can be removed from the report.
+When you attempt to preview or deploy a report that contains report items new in SQL Server 2016 Reporting Services or later (SSRS), those report items can be removed from the report.
 By default, the ErrorLevel property of the configuration is set to 2, which would cause the build of the report to fail when the map is removed.
 However, if you change the value of the ErrorLevel property to 0 or 1, the map is dropped, a warning issued, and the build process continues.

 More questions?
 Try asking the Reporting Services forum